Would herbals help?

 New member

-So still new at the poly thing (getting used to sharing husband with other woman) but I do notice and I think its part anxiety? maybe little depression I am having (usually more on the nights he is with her) and I am sure its my mind over thinking (what are they doing, does he like her better, what are they talking about) things I have no right to know, but wonder if I get some herbal stuff just to calm the nerves and also help me sleep (you sleep with hubs for over 30 years its hard fall asleep without him there lol) but this heart racing, panicy feeling and what I think is probably mixture of anxiety and depressions I do not like feeling that way and just wondered if any of you had any luck with herbal or over the counter stuff that helped you stop feeling that way or at last helped calm it down.
-Thank you
+I'm still new at the poly thing (getting used to sharing husband with other woman), but I do notice, and I think it's part anxiety, maybe a little depression I am having (usually more on the nights he is with her) and I am sure it's my mind over thinking (what are they doing, does he like her better, what are they talking about?) things I have no right to know.
+But I wonder about getting some herbal stuff just to calm the nerves, and also help me sleep.
+(You sleep with hubs for over 30 years its hard fall asleep without him there. lol) But this heart-racing, panicky feeling and what I think is probably a mixture of anxiety and depression-- I do not like feeling that way.

 Valerian tablets could help you sleep.

-I hope you have a poly friendly therapist to actually address the source of the anxiety as herbals are still only a crutch.
+I hope you have a poly-friendly therapist to actually address the source of the anxiety, as herbals are still only a crutch.

 I agree with Evie.
 See about a poly counselor to help you in transition.

+Melatonin.
+Chamomile tea.
 Lavender essential oil in a carrier oil as a roll on.

 Galagirl